-Many hotels already offer messaging options to their guests, some giving the ability to text them through their own apps or establishing messaging channels like WhatsApp, Facebook Messenger or even SMS.
+Many properties already have hotel text messaging systems to communicate with their guests, some giving the ability to text them through their own apps or establishing messaging channels like WhatsApp, Facebook Messenger or even SMS.

 The real revolution is yet to come and is showing is first signs.
 When major messaging platforms like Facebook Messenger and Slack introduced bots earlier in 2016, became clear that bots will be an integral part of the future.
 Some travel brands embraced the new technology almost immediately — Kayak, Skyscanner, Expedia.com have launched bots of their own — and is expected that in the following months more travel brands and independent hotels will follow the trend.
 But how can they benefit?

-Building loyalty — Chatbots will increase guest engagement and enhance the overall guest experience, by giving a personalized treatment in all stages of the costumer journey: from the pre-arrival experience to on-property interaction and even in the post-trip.
+- Building loyalty — Chatbots will increase guest engagement and enhance the overall guest experience, by giving a personalized treatment in all stages of the customer journey: from the pre-arrival experience to on-property interaction and even in the post-trip.

-New source of revenue — Using guest profiling from past stays in the hotel, chabots are able to send relevant offers to consumers: from booking an airport transfer to a massage in the SPA or a dinner reservation.
+- New source of revenue— Using guest profiling from past stays in the hotel, chatbots are able to send relevant offers to consumers: from booking an airport transfer to a massage in the SPA or a dinner reservation.
 All of this will be directly booked without the intervention of the staff hotel.

 By offering instant responses and a natural form of communication, chatbots will help hotels elevate the guest experience to a whole new level.
 It’s unlikely that chatbots will entirely replace the need for human conversation, because guests will always want a person to deal with complaints and more special requests.
 But even in that cases, bots will know when they should transfer the conversation to a human agent.